nhan295/realtime-chat/README.md

 - 📐 **Message Alignment**: Your messages appear on the right, others' on the left
 - 📱 **Responsive UI**: Clean and mobile-friendly chat interface
 - 🌐 **Ngrok Integration**: Easily share your local server with others for testing
-- 🌍 Message Translation: Automatically translate incoming messages to your preferred language
+- 🌍 Message Translation: On-demand Translation: Select a language to translate any message when you need it

 ---